SonQBChau/wow_classic_talent_calculator/README.md

 Improve UI

-For Android: use android studio to build APK
+For Android: use android studio to build APK, remember to change version code